ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 ~~~~
 {: artwork-name="full.tree"}

-## A topology example with single microwave radio link

-   Microwave is a transport technology which can be used to transport
-   client services, such as L2 Ethernet links.
-When an L2 link is
-   transported over a single supporting microwave radio link, the
-   topologies could be as shown below.
-Note that the figure
-   just shows an example, there might be other possibilities to
-   demonstrate such a topology.
-The example of the instantiation encoded
-   in JSON is using only a selected subset of the leafs from the L2
-   topology model {{?RFC8944}}.
+   Microwave is a transport technology which can be used to transport client services, such as L2 Ethernet links.
+When an L2 link is transported over a single supporting microwave radio link, the topologies could be as shown below.
+Note that the figure just shows an example, there might be other possibilities to demonstrate such a topology.
+The example of the instantiation encoded in JSON is using only a selected subset of the leafs from the L2 topology model {{?RFC8944}}.

 ~~~~ ascii-art
 {::include ./art/example.txt}
 ~~~~
 {: artwork-name="example.txt"}

-## Instance data for microwave configurations examples
+## Instance data for 2+0 mode

-The example above, a L2 network with a supporting microwave network, including microwave-topology (MW) and bandwidth-availability-topology (BWA) models as well as the reference to the associated interface management information, is encoded in JSON as follows:
+A L2 network with a supporting microwave network, including microwave-topology (MW) and bandwidth-availability-topology (BWA) models as well as the reference to the associated interface management information, is encoded in JSON as follows:

-### Instance data for 2+0 mode
-This example shows a 2+0 mode for a bonded configuration.

 ~~~~ json
 {::include ./json/example2plus0.json}